legendcodermartino1245/ldac-optimization-guide/README.md

-Volume istelf should also be the same on both devices to ensure best stability In my experience 1.6 is faster when swtiching between devices. av off on both windows and android is bad
+Volume istelf should also be the same on both devices to ensure best stability In my experience 1.6 is faster when swtiching between devices. av off on both windows and android is bad reparing required to swtich from av off and on on windows

 ---